 Elevated estrogen hormone levels may also be caused by:

 If you suspect that you have elevated estrogen levels, an at-home hormone test can help you find out.
-If your hormone test results come back and hormones are out of balance, you can pursue treatment with your healthcare provider.
+Whether you’re looking for how to increase estrogen naturally or how to lower the hormone levels, an at home test can be the first step to take to determine what you’re experiencing.
+If your hormone test results come back and your hormones are out of balance, you can pursue treatment with your healthcare provider.

 Hormone testing is an important factor for many reasons.
 The estrogen hormone, specifically, is closely connected to many aspects of health.
 If levels are out of balance, taking an at-home test can help you gain the insight you need and treat any accompanying symptoms.
 Balancing hormone levels can also help reduce the risk of developing serious conditions, such as infertility, osteoporosis, or cancer.